waggle-sensor/beehive-server/beehive-mysql/README.md

 # or execute querys directly from the host:
 docker exec -ti beehive-mysql mysql  -u waggle --password=waggle -e "use waggle; SELECT * FROM nodes;"

+#delete entries:
+DELETE FROM nodes WHERE node_id = "0000000000AAAAAA";

 ```